Chew/TARDIS-Docs/docs/artron-energy.md

 that the Artron Energy Capacitor be charged more than the maximum amount.
 To do this you will need to condense extra blocks and items, or use Artron Storage Cells.

+As of TARDIS v5.7.0 there is a feature that limits the amount you can overcharge your TARDIS.
+To increase your TARDIS's energy capacity, you need to grow an [Eye of Harmony](/rooms/eye) room and stock it with [Artron Capacitors](/artron-capacitor).
+Each Artron Capacitor added increases the capacity by 100% up a maximum of 500%.

 ## Video

 <iframe src="https://player.vimeo.com/video/57842293" width="600" height="366" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>